Mirror, mirror, on the wall – which is the fairest of them all?

 This research note highlights some of the choices investors have when defining value stocks.
 Value isn’t necessarily dead — it all depends on how you measure it, when and where it is measured.
 This inconsistency suggests that value is merely “noisy,” which is well-established.
 Moreover, the inconsistent performance of the valuation metrics across regions is somewhat surprising, but might be mitigated via a multi-metric approach.
 However, although combining multiple valuation metrics has generated relatively more attractive results across regions, the value factor performance was flat over the last 10 years.
 Naturally, investors can diversify across factors by creating multi-factor portfolios, allowing them to harvest returns from a variety of risk premia sources (please see our report: Intersectional Model: Sorting by 7 Factors).
 1

 - Long short results are posted below.
-A few key highlights between the long-only and the long/short analysis:

 - Multi-metric is the most effective approach across the board.

 - Price-to-book has been a poor performer for at least a decade